Rinthy-AI/gemm/gemm.md

 Print the contents of the supplied matrix in a way that can be copied and pasted into a Python REPL.
-This means that the whole matrix and each row must be surrounded by `[]` and the elements and rows must be separated by `,`.
+This means that the whole matrix and each row must be surrounded by `[]` and the elements and rows must be separated by a comma.
 We loop over the rows and colums, emitting characters and elements as necessary to satisfy these requirements.
 As with `verify` above, different `printf` calls are needed depending on the type.

 This function is only called when `DEBUG_OUTPUT` is `true`.
 For large matrices,